top of page

 The Veterinary Physiotherapy aspect

 Veterinary Physiotherapy involves identifying weaknesses in movement in the horse, and then using a variety of methods to aid restoring function and strength in horses.
-Horses with injuries, or those optimising training for maximum results can all benefit from this service.
+Horses with injuries, or those optimising training for maximum performance all benefit from this.

-A loss of a horse's normal function may have resulted from injury, disease, training problems, prolonged period out of exercise or anatomical/conformational abnormalities.
+A loss of a horse's normal function may have resulted from: injury, disease, training problems, prolonged period out of exercise or anatomical/conformational abnormalities.
 Common problems addressed by Veterinary Physiotherapy are wide-ranging, and compensations can complicate this even more.
-This is where an experienced Physiotherapist to help you and your horse may be worthwhile.
+This is where an experienced Physiotherapist offers vital understanding and advice.

 The different modalities I use in treatments include Massage and manual therapies, electrotherapies and Remedial Exercise Programmes.
 Electrotherapies we currently offer include NMES, H-wave and LASER.

 The most successful rehabilitation cases, are the ones whose riders make the efforts to improve the biomechanics of their horse in between appointments.
 Poor biomechanics can result from, and can cause, injury and pain.
-It is not always possible to entirely change this, however showing horses a way to move their bodies and muscles in a fluid, free, strong and "through" way, is the best antidote to the risk of injury.
+It is not always possible to entirely change this, however showing horses a way to move their bodies and muscles in a fluid, free, strong and "through" way, is the best antidote to compensations pre- and post-injury.

 Kirk Equine Performance and a bay horse in the background